-- The “Section 104” holding (any other of the same type of shares held in any given company).
+- The Section 104 holding (any other of the same type of shares held in any given company).

-The idea was that a calculated number of shares would be sold, sufficient to generate a gain approximately equal to the annual exemption, and the exact same number of shares would be repurchased with the proceeds, at a costs comparable to the sale proceeds, thereby effectively earning a tax-free uplift in the cost of the shares held.
+The idea was that a calculated number of shares would be sold, sufficient to generate a gain approximately equal to the annual exemption, and the exact same number of shares would be repurchased with the proceeds, at a cost comparable to the sale proceeds, thereby effectively earning a tax-free uplift in the cost of the shares held.

-As a result, all shares of the same class in the same company that do not fall within (1) and (2) above are treated as a single asset, called the Section 104 holding.
+As a result, under the share matching rules, all shares of the same class in the same company that do not fall within 1 and 2 above are treated as a single asset, which is called the Section 104 holding.

 The cost of any given share in a Section 104 holding is calculated with reference to the total amount paid for the overall holding divided by the number of shares held.

 If shares have been inherited they will pass at probate value, and if shares have been received by way of gift they will pass at the market value at time of transfer, unless a holdover claim was made.

 The Section 104 holding may also need to be adjusted if there were any share reorganisation or company takeovers along the way.
 There are examples and helpsheets on the HMRC website as to what to do in these instances.